 Harris BCS Poll

-For the sixth year in a row, columnist Denny O'Brien is a member
+For the fifth year in a row, Denny O'Brien is a member

 of the voting panel